 What does the LifeNet program provide?

-LifeNet offers caring support for an adult on the spectrum across those areas of life where they need help, such as:
+LifeNet offers caring support and companionship for adults on the spectrum over their lifetime across a full range of everyday tasks and responsibilities such as:

 - Maintaining a healthy and safe living environment in their apartment or home

 - Arranging and keeping healthcare and dental appointments